-Emma Matthews is a highly acclaimed and awarded coloratura soprano, having received seven Helpmann Awards (La traviata, The Love of the Nightingale, Arabella, Lakmé, Lulu, La sonnambula and Partenope), nine Green Room Awards (Lulu, La clemenza di Tito, Rinaldo, Idomeneo, The Marriage of Figaro, Batavia, Il signor Bruschino, Julius Caesar and Lakmé), the ‘Mo’ Award for Classical Performer of the Year and the Remy Martin Australian Opera Award.
-She has performed with all the state opera companies and the major Australian symphony orchestras, with conductors including Vladimir Ashkenazy, Marko Letonja, Sir Charles Mackerras and Simone Young.
-She has also appeared as a special guest with José Carreras at the Sydney Opera House.
+Emma Matthews is a highly acclaimed and awarded soprano having received more Helpmann Awards than any other individual artist, nine Green Room Awards, the Mo Award and the Remy Martin Australian Opera Award.
+She has performed with all the state opera companies and the major Australian symphony orchestras, and at the Sydney, Melbourne, Perth, Adelaide and Huntington Festivals, with conductors including Vladimir Ashkenazy, Marko Letonja, Sir Charles Mackerras and Simone Young.

 Emma has sung the title roles in Partenope, Lucia di Lammermoor, Lakmé, The Cunning Little Vixen and Lulu.
 Other roles have included Leila (The Pearlfishers), Amina (La Sonnambula), Philomele (The Love of the Nightingale) by Richard Mills, Ilia (Idomeneo), Juliette (Roméo et Juliette), Marie (La Fille du Regiment), Cleopatra (Giulio Cesare), Konstanze (Die Entführung aus dem Serail), Zdenka (Arabella), the four heroines (The Tales of Hoffmann), Pamina (The Magic Flute), Almirena (Rinaldo), Sophie (Der Rosenkavalier), Giulietta (I Capuleti e i Montecchi) and Cunegonde (Candide).